XyzExia/Note-Taker-Express-JS/README.md

 # Note Taker

 ## Summary
 A simple app that takes notes.
-Can save and delete
+Can save and delete. deloyed on heroku.
+Currently live

 ## User Story